RoboCop Versus The Terminator: Development

+The game featured more gore and violence than most games for the Genesis at the time.
+Gotti recalled that "We were all like 22 years old, and we wanted as much gore and blood as possible!"

 Reception

 Electronic Gaming Monthly's team of five reviewers gave the Super NES version a 5.8 out of 10.
 Mike Weigand, who gave it a 5, commented: "The comic book-esque cinema sequences are innovative and new, but the intensity isn't there".
 EGM gave the Game Gear version a 6.8 out of 10, with Weigand saying that it "holds up pretty well", though he commented that it suffers from slowdown, breakup, and difficulty which is slightly too high.
 The Genesis version was awarded Bloodiest Game of 1993 by Electronic Gaming Monthly.

+A review of the Game Boy version in Nintendo Power stated that the game had good graphics but lacked in any sort of game strategy or challenge and that the control was very stiff.